Michael Collins (astronaut): Fighter pilot

 Collins began basic flight training in the T-6 Texan at Columbus Air Force Base in Columbus, Mississippi, in August 1952, then moved on to San Marcos Air Force Base in Texas to learn instrument and formation flying, and finally to James Connally Air Force Base in Waco, Texas, for training in jet aircraft.
 Flying came easily to him, and unlike many of his colleagues, he had little fear of failure.
 He was awarded his wings upon completion of the course at Waco, and in September 1953, he was chosen for advanced day-fighter training at Nellis Air Force Base, Nevada, flying F-86 Sabres.
 The training was dangerous; eleven people were killed in accidents during the 22 weeks he was there.

 This was followed by an assignment in January 1954 to the 21st Fighter-Bomber Wing at George Air Force Base, California, where he learned ground attack and nuclear weapons delivery techniques in the F-86.
 He moved with the 21st to Chambley-Bussières Air Base, France, in December 1954.
 He won first prize in a 1956 gunnery competition.
 During a NATO exercise that year, he was forced to eject from an F-86, near Chaumont-Semoutiers AB, after a fire started aft of the cockpit.

 Collins met his future wife, Patricia Mary Finnegan from Boston, Massachusetts, in an officers' mess.
 A graduate of Emmanuel College, where she majored in English, she was a social worker, dealing mainly with single mothers.
 To see more of the world, she was working for the Air Force service club.
 After getting engaged, they had to overcome a difference in religion.
-Collins was nominally Episcopalian, while Finnegan came from a staunchly Roman Catholic family.
+Collins was raised nominally Episcopalian, while Finnegan came from a staunchly Roman Catholic family.
+Collins converted to Catholicism before their marriage.
 After seeking permission to marry from Finnegan's father, and delaying their wedding when Collins was redeployed to West Germany during the 1956 Hungarian Revolution, they married in 1957.
 They had a daughter, actress Kate Collins, in 1959, a second daughter, Ann, in 1961 and a son, Michael, in 1963.

 After Collins returned to the United States in late 1957, he attended an aircraft maintenance officer course at Chanute Air Force Base, Illinois.
 He would later describe this school as "dismal" in his autobiography; he found the classwork boring, flying time scarce, and the equipment outdated.
 Upon completing the course, he commanded a Mobile Training Detachment (MTD) and traveled to air bases around the world.
 The detachment trained mechanics on the servicing of new aircraft, and pilots how to fly them.
 He later became the first commander of a Field Training Detachment (FTD 523) back at Nellis AFB, which was a similar kind of unit, except that the students traveled to him.